reluctantHero21/.github/profile/README.md

 <!-- ![My picture](/profile/img/headshot-200px.jpg) -->

 ## My story 👨‍💻
 A few years ago, I left my career in accounting to pursue a self-taught journey in InfoSec.
-I am now relearning coding basics in order to build useful scripts as a security engineer.
+I am now relearning coding in order to build useful scripts as a security engineer.

 ## Assignments and coursework 💭
 Examples of programs I've written as part of CS assignments and coursework: